dlbrush/fantasy-bball-assistant/README.md

 ### Team Builder
 ![Example team](static/images/example-team.png)

-The team builder allows the user to recreate their fantasy team in this app, choosing from all players who have played in the current NBA season based on the NBA API database.
+The team builder allows the user to recreate their fantasy team in this app, choosing from all players who have played in the current NBA season based on the NBA Data API.
+This feature is not intended for the user to make up a team, but rather recreate the team they are playing with in their league in order to use the tools on this page to help them manage that team.

 Users enter their team name and optionally enter a league name.
-Then, they type in player names in the player search bar to find players on their team, and click them to add them.
+Then, they type in player names in the player search bar to find players on their team, and click on names to add them.
 When they are done, they click "Add Team".
-Their team name is then stored in the database, an association is created between the team and the user, and if the user added players to their team an association is created between the team and every player they chose.
+Their team name is then stored in the database, and an association is created between the team and the user.
+If the user added players to their team, an association is created between the team and every player they chose.

 The team builder functionality works the same when the user is building their own team, editing their own team, or creating or editing an opposing team.

 #### How it works
 1. [Get player data.](#standard-player-data-flow).
-2. Create a form for the team name and league name.
+2. Create a form for the user to enter the team name and league name.
 As part of this form, [implement the player search bar](#implementing-the-player-search-bar).
 3. The user can add or remove players from their team until their team matches what they want.
 4. When the form is submitted, the team name and league name are stored as an entry in the database.
-Each player chosen is associated with the team in the database, identified by their API player ID.
+Each player selected in the multiple-select element is associated with the team in the database, identified by their API player ID.

 ### Team Projections

 ![Example projection](static/images/example-projection.png)

 This is the most important feature of the app.

 In the head to head format, fantasy basketball matches typically last a week.
 Over the course of that week, players play a varying number of games depending on the NBA schedule.
-The winner of the matchup is the manager whose team performs the best over the week in the majority of the 9 categories, based on the games played by the players on the team in that week.
+The winner of the matchup is the manager whose team performs the best over the week in the majority of the 9 categories, based on the games played by the players on the team.
 The 9 categories are as follows:
 - Field Goal Percentage
 - Free Throw Percentage
 - 3 point shots made